Prescriptions

 Medicines

 If you take medicine regularly, you’ll usually have a repeat prescription.
-Any new medicines or those for short-term use won’t be on your repeat list and they must be requested separately.
-If you need a medicine that’s not on your repeat list, you can request it here by choosing “I have an admin query” then choose “Something else”.
+Any new medicines or those for short-term use won’t be on your repeat list and you must request them separately.
+If you need a medicine that’s not on your repeat list, you can ask for it here.
+Choose “I have an admin query” then choose “Something else”.

 Repeat Prescriptions

-Please use the NHS App or website to request all repeat prescriptions.
-You can use it to check the status of your request and see when it’s been sent to the pharmacy for collection.
+We recommend the NHS App or website to request all repeat prescriptions.
+You can use it to check the status of your request and see when we’ve sent it to the pharmacy for you to pick up.

 Requests

-There are different ways to ask for your repeat prescriptions:
+These are the different ways to ask for your repeat prescriptions:

-1. Online, using the NHS app on your phone, tablet, or computer.
+1. Online, using the NHS App on your phone, tablet, or use the NHS login on your computer.

 2. Through your local pharmacy.

-3. Tick a box on your paper copy of repeat medication and put it in the prescription box at our reception.
+3. Tick a box on your paper copy of repeat medication.
+Put it in the prescription box at our reception.

 4. Write it down and put it in the prescription box at our reception.

-If the medication you need isn’t on your repeat list, you can ask for it here by choosing “I have an admin query” then choose “Something else”.
+If the medication you need isn’t on your repeat list, you can ask for it online.
+Choose “I have an admin query” then choose “Something else”.

 We don’t take repeat prescription requests over the phone.
-This helps stop mistakes and keeps our phone lines free for appointments and questions.
-If you need your medicine urgently or in special situations, please call reception.
+This helps stop mistakes and keeps our phones free for appointments and questions.
+But if you need your medicine urgently or in special situations, please call us.

-We try to process your repeat prescription in 48 hours (2 working days), but remember this can be longer on weekends and bank holidays.
-Please make sure you ask early enough so you don’t run out of medicine, especially if we are very busy.
+We try to process your repeat prescription in 48 hours (2 working days).
+Remember this can be longer on weekends and bank holidays.

 For new prescription requests, we will aim to process these as soon as possible.
 But these may take longer than 2 working days, depending on what the medication is and whether we can prescribe it.